ooooo-youwillsee/ooooo-notes/02-broker-注册-namesvr/index.md

     TopicConfigSerializeWrapper topicConfigWrapper) {

     if (shutdown) {
-        BrokerController.LOG.info("BrokerController#doResterBrokerAll: broker has shutdown, no need to register any more.");
+        BrokerController.LOG.info(&#34;BrokerController#doResterBrokerAll: broker has shutdown, no need to register any more.&#34;);
         return;
     }
     // 发起 RegisterBrokerRequestHeader 请求, RequestCode.REGISTER_BROKER
-    List<RegisterBrokerResult> registerBrokerResultList = this.brokerOuterAPI.registerBrokerAll(
+    List&lt;RegisterBrokerResult&gt; registerBrokerResultList = this.brokerOuterAPI.registerBrokerAll(
         this.brokerConfig.getBrokerClusterName(),
         this.getBrokerAddr(),
         this.brokerConfig.getBrokerName(),